Testing your dentist performs to determine if your tooth needs root canal treatment.

 - A key factor is how long the tooth’s reaction to the stimulus lasts.
 With healthy teeth, the pain usually subsides promptly after it’s been removed.

-Pain that lingers (30 seconds or more is usually used as the cutoff point) is frequently a sign that a condition exists that will require root canal treatment to resolve.
+Pain that lingers (30 seconds or more is usually used as the cutoff criteria) is frequently a sign that a condition exists that will require root canal treatment to resolve.

-- In the case of cold testing, the dentist will hold ice, dry ice, or a cotton swab that’s been soaked in a refrigerant, against the tooth.
+- With cold testing, the dentist will hold ice, dry ice, or a cotton pellet or swab (Q-tip) that’s been soaked in or sprayed with a liquid refrigerant (Endo-ice is one brand of spray) against the surface of the tooth.

 - For hot stimulus testing, a heated object (such as a ball of the rubbery compound gutta percha What’s this?), a metal hand instrument heated in a flame, an electrically-heated instrument/device, or application of hot water (after the tooth has been isolated with a rubber dam What’s this?) might be used, depending on the dentist’s preference.

-- With either type of testing, the dentist will hold the conducting medium against the tooth to see what response is triggered.
+With both types of testing, the dentist will hold the thermal conducting medium directly against the surface of the tooth to see what response is triggered.

-- With cold testing, the stimulus causes fluid in the tooth’s dentin tubules to contract.
+- When performing a cold test on a tooth, the stimulus causes fluid in the tooth’s dentin tubules to contract.
 This fluid movement triggers pain receptors in the tooth’s nerve.

-- With heat testing, the thermal gradient that’s created directly stimulates pain receptors within the tooth’s nerve tissue.
+- When performing heat testing on a tooth, the thermal gradient that’s created directly stimulates pain receptors within the tooth’s nerve tissue.

 - With both types of testing, it’s expected that the sensation will be felt, and then immediately diminish once the stimulus has been removed.
 When variant symptoms are observed, nerve tissue pathology is suspected.